pousse-cafe/pousse-cafe.github.io/documentation.md

     }

-### Testing a Single entity
+### Unit testing an entity

-Sometimes, one wants to only test a single method of an entity (i.e. not a whole process).
+Sometimes, one wants to only test a single method of an entity (e.g. a single message listener).
 In order to produce such an entity, there are 2 possibilities:

 1. use a factory,
-2. produce a instance by hand.
+2. build the entity manually.

-First possibility might require some heavy setup in order to ensure that all constraints checked by the factory are met.
+The first possibility may require some heavy setup in order to ensure that all constraints checked by the factory are met.
 Therefore, in some cases, the second possibility is preferred.
-In order to prevent the manual configuration of such an entity (set data and other Pousse-Café implementation details), `PousseCafeTest` defines a `newEntity` method which produces an empty instance.
+In order to prevent the tedious work of manually building the entity (set data and other Pousse-Café implementation details), `PousseCafeTest` defines a `newEntity` method which produces an empty instance.
 One may then only set the required attributes and run its test against it.

 ### Behavior-Driven Development testing